recio-sjogren/personal-website/data/blog/mvps-lessons-learned.md

 ## Launch quickly

-Very important.
+I'd argue that this is one of the most important points once you are set on a specific problem space.
 For your initial MVP, choose something that you can build in weeks, not months.

-**Sprinting to put something in front of your users so you can learn from their reactions should be your main goal.**
+Sprinting to put something in front of your users so you can learn from their reactions should be your main goal.

-The first version of your product will probably be off anyways.

-Measuring their early reactions (analytics plus good old conversations) will help you understand whether you are on the right track.
+The first version of your product will probably be quite off anyways.
+What you want to do at this stage is measuring their early reactions (analytics plus good old conversations) will help you understand whether you are on the right track.

 ## Get some initial customers